Mighty Little Bheem

-Mighty Little Bheem is a computer animated children's television series, Netflix's first animated series from India and the fourth spin-off of the Chhota Bheem series, following Mighty Raju, Arjun - Prince of Bali and Super Bheem.
+Mighty Little Bheem is an animated children's television series, Netflix's first animated series from India and the fourth spin-off of the Chhota Bheem series, following Mighty Raju, Arjun - Prince of Bali and Super Bheem.
 It follows an innocent but super-strong toddler, Little Bheem, on his mischievous adventures in a small Indian town.
 The toddler is a baby version of the mythological-inspired 9-year-old character from the popular Indian series action comedy animated series Chhota Bheem which has aired on Turner Broadcasting's Pogo TV channel from 2008.

 Production

 In 2016, after the launch of Netflix in India, Aram Yacoubian, director of kids and family content at the US streaming service, first met Rajiv Chilaka of Green Gold Animation, and agreed on a series that would target the age group of 6–11.
 To make it universal, the decision was made to make it non-verbal.
 The show was in production for 18 months, starting in July 2017 and led by Green Gold's teams in Hyderabad and Mumbai.

-Green Gold Animations has become one of India's largest toon companies, with studios in Hyderabad, Mumbai and Kolkata, as well as international outposts in Los Angeles, Singapore and the Philippines.
+Green Gold Animations has become one of India's largest toon companies, with studios in Hyderabad, Mumbai, and Kolkata, as well as international outposts in Los Angeles, Singapore, and the Philippines.